open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 This update should include:

 * A common set of environment variables like `TRACEPARENT`, `TRACESTATE`, and `BAGGAGE` that can be used to propagate context between processes.
+These environment variables names should be overridable for legacy support reasons (like using B3), but the default standard should align with the W3C specification.
 * A specification for allowed environment names and values due to operating system limitations.
 * A specification for how implementers can inject and extract context from the